 The best vantage point is on the Kanagawa side of the river near Futako Shinchi station where you will find all number of food stalls open from 3pm to 9pm or Futakotamagawa station on the other side.
-Tickets are available for priority seating from Loppi machines with details here (needs Google Translate).
-The lack of high-rise buildings nearby though means there are plenty of goof spots, so if you arrive a little late don’t worry.
-More details are available here but only in Japanese.
+The lack of high-rise buildings nearby though means there are plenty of good spots, so if you arrive a little late don’t worry.
+More details are available here.

 Watch this next